 best places to see puffins in Iceland

 • Bird watching can be exciting and it is easy to lose yourself in the thrill, but remember to be aware of your immediate surroundings.
-This is especially for when you’re around cliff edges, as it’s easy to lose your footing on loose gravel in those areas.
+This is especially true when you’re around cliff edges, as it’s easy to lose your footing on loose gravel in those areas.

 • Even though puffins appear very cute, it is imperative that you do not touch or feed puffins.
 They might look as adorable as pets, but they are still very wild birds.

-• puffins are jumpy birds, so when approaching, do so quietly and with caution to avoid startling them.
+• Puffins are jumpy birds, so when approaching, do so quietly and with caution to avoid startling them.

 • When approaching a puffin on a cliff, do not get too close to the edge as you might destroy a puffin nest close to the edge of the cliff.
 Doing this could put both yourself and the puffin in danger if the patch of earth beneath your feet collapses.

-• The only occasion to touch a puffin is if they are hurt or in need of rescue.
+• The only occasion to ever touch a puffin is if they are hurt or in need of rescue.
 Otherwise, please admire them from a safe distance

 • Even while watching on a boat, you will need to keep a reasonable distance from puffins as some boats have loud engines that can startle the birds.

-seeing puffins with responsibility
+seeing Iceland puffins responsibly

-All these regions can be accessed by rental cars, especially during the summer periods which are the peak puffin months.
+All these regions can be accessed by a rental car, especially during the summer periods which are the peak puffin months.
 You can also choose to join some very exciting tours with puffin watching activities as part of their itinerary.
 Most importantly, make sure you handle the entire experience responsibly to avoid any danger to you or the birds.

 If you’re planning on getting a rental car to view the puffins always book online and in advance, especially in the high season, to ensure you get the right car for your group.